 Boar Soldier wields 2000 ATK, an impressive score for a monster you can normal summon without tributes, but his downsides drain any advantage.
 First, he's automatically destroyed if normal summoned, so he needs a special or flip summon to arrive successfully.
 Even worse, as long as your opponent controls at least one monster, Boar loses 1000 ATK.

-Two big disadvantages don't outweigh a slight benefit you can otherwise obtain with cards like "Gene-Warped Warwolf", a normal monster (who also happens to be beast-warrior type) with 2000 ATK and no trade-offs.
+Two big disadvantages don't outweigh a slight benefit you can otherwise obtain with cards like "Gene-Warped Warwolf," a normal monster (who also happens to be beast-warrior type) with 2000 ATK and no trade-offs.

 18. Card of Sanctity

 Sanctity banishes all cards from your hand and field (preventing graveyard recoveries), then has you draw until you have two cards in hand.
 This could have been decent except for its "minimum one from each" specification.
-Thus, you can't exploit if when your hand/field are empty; you have to banish at least one from each, meaning you always lose at least as much as you gain.
+Thus, you can't exploit if when your hand/field is empty; you have to banish at least one from each, meaning you always lose at least as much as you gain.

 17. Dark Sage

-Dark Mage has nice battle stats (especially his 3200 DEF), can be special summoned from either your hand or deck, and lets you search a spell from your deck when he arrives.
+Dark Mage has nice battle stats (especially his 3200 DEF), can be special summoned from either your hand or deck and lets you search a spell from your deck when he arrives.
 So what's the problem?
 Well, he's challenging to summon, as you have to activate the effect of "Time Wizard" while you control "Dark Magician" and call the coin toss correctly (which is a 50% chance).